Voters In Arizona Passed a Statewide Sick Leave Initiative

 Companies are required to provide employees with several forms of notifications.
 Employers must post notice of the Paid Sick Leave Law in the workplace.
 Employers must also notify employees of the company’s name, address, and telephone number in writing upon hire.
 Employees must also be given written notification of their rights under the Fair Wages and Healthy Families Act.
 Lastly, employers must ,maintain payroll and timekeeping records that track earned paid sick leave hours and must report the accrued, used hours, and amount paid for sick leave that year to the employee in every payroll.

 Employers are required to maintain records of sick leave usage, accrual, hours worked, and amount paid for sick leave for employees for a minimum of four years.
 Failure to maintain accurate records can mean a violation of the Sick Leave laws and may cost businesses money in fines and penalties and cause a reputation risk for the company.

 Let SwipeClock Help

 Businesses who have employees in Arizona may have to comply with multiple employment laws that overlap each other.
 Additionally, these businesses have to also comply with Federal Overtime Laws, the Family Leave Medical Act and any other national or local laws that are enacted.
 SwipeClock provides a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.
-Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according the state and city laws.
+Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according to the state and city laws.
 Additionally, with geo-timekeeping clocks, businesses can effortlessly track time worked in specific cities to ensure compliance.

 Written by Annemaria Duran.
 Last updated Feb 15, 2017